 It can be a complicated and messy task for the average car owner.
 “Accessing the transmission requires ramps, jackstands, or a lift,” Ibbotson says.
 “Even then, getting to the fill plug can require a higher degree of patience and dexterity than what’s required for a typical change of engine oil.”

-Many modern cars—the ones with fluid guaranteed for the life of the vehicle—have transmissions that are basically sealed tight, making them all but impossible to work on for the average DIY’er.
+Many modern cars have transmissions that are basically sealed tight or require dealer’s service computer to read temperature or other parameters, making them all but impossible to work on for the average DIY’er.

 Consumer Reports is an independent, nonprofit organization that works side by side with consumers to create a fairer, safer, and healthier world.
 CR does not endorse products or services, and does not accept advertising.
 Copyright © 2018, Consumer Reports, Inc.